 You can also consider more creative solutions like raising your flower beds 2-3 feet above the ground or keeping your plants in containers at waist height.

-We hope the tips above will help those trying to garden with back pain this spring.
+We hope the tips above will help those trying to garden with back pain this year.
 And remember, if you or a loved one is experiencing chronic back pain, we urge you to seek professional medical attention.